 You can create maps in a few basic steps and open them in standard web browsers, mobile devices, and desktop map viewers.
 They can be shared through links, embedded in websites, and used to create map-based web apps.
 When a map is shared, the author decides what to include with the map.
-For example, when the map is shared to the general public through the map viewer, the map includes options to switch basemaps, view a legend (if the map contains one), view details about the map, share, print, measure, and find locations on the map.
+For example, when the map is shared to the general public through Map Viewer, the map includes options to switch basemaps; view a legend (if the map contains one); view details about the map; share, print, and measure the map; and find locations on the map.
 Signing in to Map Viewer with an ArcGIS account may reveal additional options for adding layers, performing analysis, getting directions, and so on.
 Maps embedded in websites and shared through apps often contain a focused set of tools for a specific purpose, such as collecting information, editing features, or comparing two maps side-by-side.

 Web maps can be used across ArcGIS because they adhere to the same web map specification.
 This means you can create web maps in one ArcGIS app and view and modify them in another.
 For example, you can create a web map in ArcGIS Pro and your colleague can modify it in ArcGIS Online.